RabenRabo/SkyrimSE_CustomRace_Armor/README.txt

-This software is licensed under the MIT license (see LICENSE.txt) The Mutagen framework is licensed under the GPLv3 license (see Licenses/Mutagen_LICENSE.txt)
+This software is licensed under the MIT license (see LICENSE.txt) The Mutagen framework is licensed under the GPLv3 license (see Licenses/Mutagen_LICENSE.txt) The armour part of the app icon was created by Delapouite and licensed under CC BY 3.0 (see Licenses/ArmourIcon_LICENSE.txt)